Medically Reviewed by Dr Babar Shahzad, BSc and MBBS

 Can you exercise while dry fasting?

 Exercising during a dry fast might have severe consequences.
 You want to avoid water loss, so you don’t get dehydrated.
-If you’re on intermittent dry fasting, exercising might not be such a bad thing, but make sure to keep it easy.
+If you’re on intermittent dry fasting, low-intensity exercising might not be such a bad thing, but make sure to keep it easy.

 How long can you fast without water?